podaac/forge-py/README.md

 poetry install
 ```

 ## Usage

-Once `forge-py` is install into an environment, it is used via the CLI without needing to be imported:
+Once `forge-py` is installed in an environment, it is used via the CLI without needing to be imported, e.g.:

 ```bash
 forge-py -c configuration_file.cfg -g granule_file.nc
 ```

+and will return the indices of the footprint in WKT (Well-Known Text) format.

 The forge-py command-line tool accepts the following options:

 - **`-c`, `--config`**: _(Required)_ Specifies the path to the configuration file.
 This file contains parameters for customizing the footprint generation process (see below).

 - **`-g`, `--granule`**: _(Required)_ Specifies the path to the data granule file.
 This file contains the raw data used to generate the footprints.

+- **`-o`**: _(Optional)_ File name to save output to.

 ## Footprint Configuration File